BetoSalcido/reign/README.md

 ## Installation

-Use the package manager [CocoaPods](https://cocoapods.org/) to install ios_trialApp.
+Use the package manager [CocoaPods](https://cocoapods.org/) to install reign.

 ```bash
 pod install